Foreign support of Uganda in the Uganda–Tanzania War: Course of the intervention

 The remaining Libyan forces helped to slow down the TPDF advance toward Kampala.
 The Libyan Tu-22s flew a number of bombing missions, but proved ineffectual.
 In the course of Operation Dada Idi, several contingents of Libyan troops were destroyed in clashes with the TPDF south of Kampala.
 On 7 April, the TPDF attacked Entebbe which had been left to be defended by the Libyans after most of the Ugandan garrison had fled.
 Demotivated, the Libyans offered disorganized resistance, and were easily overwhelmed by the TPDF.
 Over 300 Libyans were killed, over 40 were captured, and several dozen were wounded.
 Large stockpiles of Libyan weapons were seized.
 Many Libyans attempted to evacuate to Kampala but were intercepted and killed.
 Following the losses at Entebbe, morale among the Libyans was very low.
 Libyan troops reportedly got increasingly indisciplined, and one group guarding a Kampala power substation reportedly got killed in a shootout with Uganda Army soldiers.
 Hoping to avoid further Afro–Arab tensions, Nyerere decided to allow the Libyan forces to flee Kampala and quietly exit the war without further humiliation.
 As the TPDF began to encircle Kampala, it consequently left the eastern road from the city leading to Jinja open.
 Nyerere sent a message to Gaddafi explaining his decision, saying that the Libyan troops could be airlifted out of Uganda unopposed from the airstrip in Jinja.
 (Note: According to the German newspaper Der Spiegel, the Libyan government bribed the Tanzanians with $20 million to keep the corridor open.)
+Lemarchand later argued that Libyan losses would have been much higher without the Jinja corridor.